dvollrath/GrowthEcon/_posts/2009-01-29-Converge-Reform.md

 ---
 layout: post
-title: Can You Reform Your Way to Higher Growth?
+title: Can you reform your way to higher growth?
 published: true
 category: topic
 ---